SOLID WALL INSULATION GRANTS

 Your home will not require Solid Wall Insulation if it has a Cavity or air gap between the two layers of brickwork.
 Properties built of brick between 1924 and 1982 were typically of Cavity Wall construction and this gap was not filled when the property was built.

 Cavity Wall Insulation is the simplest and most effective way of insulating the walls of your home.
 100% grants are currently available to all private households.
-They can also be claimed where anyone receives a qualifying benefit or the property is in an area where incomes are generally low so there is more chance people being in fuel poverty.

 Please see our Cavity Wall Insulation page for more information.